-Traditionally, the Poo Poo Point Trail begins at the Issaquah High School and gently meanders its way 4 ½ miles up to the top.
-Lacking the time for a 9-mile excursion, we opted to take the more direct Chirico Trail to our destination, located a few miles down the road from the high school at the paraglider landing field.
+Traditionally, the Poo Poo Point Trail begins at the Issaquah High School and gently meanders its way 4 1/2 miles up to the top.
+This approach cuts out a lot of that milage by taking the more direct Chirico Trail, located a few miles down the road from the high school at the paraglider landing field.

 The two landing fields offer great views of Squak, Cougar, and Lake Sammamish to the northwest, and Mt.
 Rainer to the southeast.
 Take some time to marvel at the Astroturf runway and what it would mean to take a running leap into the air from here.
 Though moderately steep, this trail is short enough to coax the whole family up, though the narrow trail often becomes slippery with mud after prolonged rain.